 Once we are happy with a new feature, we release it in a Snapshot.
-With a Snapshot, you are the first to use the most up-to-date version of Vivaldi and to test-drive some really cool features.
+With a Snapshot, you are the first to get access to new features in Vivaldi and to test-drive them.

 However, there are some drawbacks to this.
 Since this is the first time the new feature is tested by a large number of people, it’s possible that you encounter some bugs that need fixing.

 In fact, we rely on Snapshots being tested by as many people as possible, so that we can fix most bugs before the feature is released in a Stable version.
 Our QA team reads through bug reports and messages and works with this feedback to make the necessary fixes.

 Current features can also break in a Snapshot (the so-called regressions) and this is another point to consider before switching.